 As shown in Figure 9-7, the nSTATUS and CONF\DONE pins on all target devices are connected together with external pull-up resistors.
 These pins are open-drain bidirectional pins on the devices.
 When the first device asserts nCEO (after receiving all its configuration data), it releases its CONF\DONE pin.
-But the subsequent devices in the chain keep this shared CONF\DONE line low until they have received their configuration data.
-When all target devices in the chain have received their configuration data and have released CONF\DONE, the pull-up resistor drives a high level on this line and all devices simultaneously enter initialization mode.
+But the subsequent devices in the chain keep this shared CONF\DONE line low until they have received their configuration data and have released CONF\DONE, the pull-up resistor drives a high level on this line and all devices simultaneously enter initialization mode.